meuzgebre/XSSinator/README.md

 To learn more about vulnerability scanning and how to use it effectively, refer to the Vulnerability Scanning Guide.

 For a complete list of available commands and options, refer to the CLI documentation.

+## Contributing

+We welcome contributions from the open-source community to improve XSSinator.
+To contribute to the project, please follow guidelines.